RobinSpreckley/Spying-On-Cows/README.md

 Modern dairy farms generate large volumes of behavioral and health for cows.
 This project addresses the challenges of handling and interpreting this big data by:

-- Creating a robust, clean, and consistent dataset from heterogeneous real-world sensor logs
+- Creates a robust, clean, and consistent dataset from heterogeneous real-world sensor logs
-- Creating new attributes from aggregations, min, max and std to find new KPI(key performacne indicators)
+- Creates new attributes from aggregations, min, max and std to find new KPI(key performacne indicators)
-- Building two parallel ML pipelines: one using **individual cow models**, and the other using **herd-level model**
+- Builds two parallel ML pipelines: one using **individual cow models**, and the other using **herd-level model**
-- Applying **oversampling**, **grid search**, **cross-validation**, and **XAI (LIME)** to explore model performance
+- Applies **oversampling**, **grid search**, **cross-validation**, and **XAI (LIME)** to explore model performance
-- Conducted Data Mining to continually improve feature seclection with visulisations
+- Conducts Data Mining to continually improve feature seclection with visulisations
-- Comparing the strengths and limitations of each approach from both herd and individual perspectives.
+- Compares the strengths and limitations of each approach from both herd and individual perspectives.
-- Skills in MySQL, Python, Java, Pandas, PyTorch, Scikit-learn.

 ## Key Results